MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 Specifies the IP addresses to exclude from scheduled and real-time scanning.

-To replace all existing values with the values you specify, use the following syntax: `"IPAddress1","IPAddress2",..."IPAddresseN"`.
+To replace all existing values with the values you specify, use the following syntax:
+`"IPAddress1","IPAddress2",..."IPAddresseN"`.

 To add values without affecting existing values, use the **Add-MPPreference** cmdlet:

 `Add-MpPreference -ExclusionIpAddress "IPAddress1","IPAddress",..."IPAddressN"`

-To remove values without affecting other existing values, use the **Remove-MPPreference** cmdlet:
+To remove values without affecting other existing values, use the **Remove-MpPreference** cmdlet:

 `Remove-MpPreference -ExclusionIpAddress "IPAddress1","IPAddress2",..."IPAddressN"`